theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 But ask any producer if they would be willing to pump money into a film that gets banned but circulated on the Web for free.

 We must understand, at least after _The Kashmir Files_ and _The Kerala Story_, that these films get made because of the money they make.
 These are easy wins.
 They have nothing to do with the communities they claim to represent.
-These films get made and earn well on the Box Office, political parties that can gain from such films will utilise them to their advantage, the producers will be happy, the politicians will be happy, the audience will feel entertained and walk out of the theatres with their blood boiling.
+These films get made and earn well on the Box Office; political parties that can gain from such films will utilise them to their advantage; the producers will be happy, the politicians will be happy, the audience will feel entertained and walk out of the theatres with their blood boiling.
 But the communities who need a voice will continue to be ignored.
-Neither the politicians will do anything about it, nor the film-makers will do anything about it (because, ‘What more can film makers do?’), nor will the people hold the government accountable.
+Neither the politicians, nor the film-makers will do anything about it (because, ‘What more can film makers do?’), nor will the people hold the government accountable.

 It is happening with the Kashmiri Pandits, it will happen to the girls that get converted and sent to Syria for sex slavery.
 Not just from Kerala, but across India.
 That part will not change.
 There will be promises made about these changes, but nothing will happen on the ground.

-What will also happen is that one section of the society will alienate another for no good reason.
+What _will_ happen, though, is that one section of the society will alienate another for no good reason.

+Note that in cases like conversions, the administration alone cannot possibly do much more than creating laws and putting in place an efficient law enforcement.

 ## The ₹150 lesson